-Though I didn’t have the best on my first visit, there are actually quite a few things to do in Copenhagen that I really need to give the lovely capital of Denmark another try.
+Though I didn’t have the best time on my first visit, there are actually quite a few things to do in Copenhagen and I feel that I really need to give the lovely capital of Denmark another try.

 It could have been the cold weather, or maybe just two days isn’t enough to get a good feel for the city, but I’m not a quitter so I definitely want to head back during the summer or fall and explore Copenhagen again one more time.

 Denmark was my first stop on my solo trip to Scandinavia this past winter and I think it’s a great place to start for anyone else hoping to explore the region.